B4B0PaD/WP-Theme-Builder/README.md

 # WP Theme Builder

-This boilerplate project is made to help wordpress developers in theme building.
+This node-js boilerplate project is made to help wordpress developers in theme building.

 1. Launch the node watch
 2. Write your template code in the project folder